lancevo/smartform/README.md

 ```

 ### pattern
-You can validate the value with pattern attribute.
-If the value passes the validation, a class name **"valid"**
+Smartform validates an input based on the value in **pattern** attribute.
+If the value passes the validation, a class name **.valid**
-is added to the field container.
-Otherwise a class name **"invalid"** is added if it fails the validation.
+is added to the input container.
+Otherwise a class name **.invalid** is added if it fails the validation. *Empty value is tested for pattern.*

+Some common patterns are:
+  Letters and spaces only: [A-Za-z ]+
+  Alphanumeric: [A-Za-z0-9]+
+  Credit card numbers (13 to 16 digits): [0-9]{13,16}

-It accepts regular expression, for more common patterns see this page [http://html5pattern.com/](http://html5pattern.com/).
+For more patterns see this page [http://html5pattern.com/](http://html5pattern.com/).
-It's super easy.

 ```html
 <div> <!-- this element is a field container, being used by smartform to add class names -->